 Faculty & Staff

-- Professor of Media & Society, and Social Justice, College of Public and Community Service
+Professor of CPCS Foundation, College of Public and Community Service

 Professional Publications & Contributions

-In the field of Ethnomathematics, along with Arthur B. Powell, Professor Frankensteiin co-edited Ethnomathematics: Challenging Eurocentrism in Mathematics Education (Albany, NY: SUNY Press, 1997).
+Along with Arthur B. Powell, Professor Frankenstein co-edited Ethnomathematics: Challenging Eurocentrism in Mathematics Education (Albany, NY: SUNY Press, 1997).
 In the field of critical mathematics, she has written numerous articles, summarized in “Goals for a Critical mathematical Literacy Curriculum,” Beyond Heroes and Holidays: A Practical Guide to K-12 Anti-Racist, Multicultural Education and Staff Development, edited by Enid Lee, Deborah Menkart, and Margo Okazawa-Rey, Washington, DC: Network of Educators on the Americas, 1998, pp.306-313.
 Arthur B. Powell and Professor Frankenstein also completed an article on “Respecting Intellectual Diversity: An Ethnomathematical Perspective” and they worked on an ethnomathematics education book that focused on classroom applications.
-Also, Professor Frankenstien continues to revise her critical mathematics education textbook, Relearning Mathematics (London: Free Association Books, 1989).
+Also, Professor Frankenstein continues to revise her critical mathematics education textbook, Relearning Mathematics (London: Free Association Books, 1989).

 • Quantitative Reasoning

 • Understanding Arguments